This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is gas and bloating diagnosed?

-Your caregiver will ask about what you eat and examine your abdomen.
+Your healthcare provider will ask about what you eat and examine your abdomen.
 You may need any of the following tests to check for a medical condition that may be causing your symptoms:

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.

-- Imaging tests: These tests can help caregivers find a blockage in your bowels.
+- Imaging tests: These tests can help healthcare providers find a blockage in your bowels.